telerik/blazor-docs/installation/nuget.md

 ## Troubleshooting

-The article [NuGet Troubleshooting]({%slug troubleshooting-nuget%}) provides tips about common pitfalls when working with the Telerik private NuGet feed.
+For tips about common pitfalls when working with the Telerik NuGet feed, see the [NuGet Troubleshooting]({%slug troubleshooting-nuget%}) article.

 ## Next Steps